ipfabric/docs/docs/overview/How_Discovery_Works/troubleshooting_discovery.md

   return to normal.

-- If you have removed devices from your network, IP Fabric will still try to connect to them because the IP addresses are defined as seeds in this Discovery History table.
+- If you have removed devices from your network, IP Fabric will still try to connect to them, because the IP addresses are defined as seeds in this Discovery History table.
 To speed up discovery, you could delete stale records.
   You can also filter on **Last discovery time** and delete records older than X months.